-The Lathrop Irrigation District is an irrigation district formed pursuant to Division II (Commencing at Section 20500) of the California Water Code supplying electrical service to residents of a 5000-acre development in the Lathrop area known as River Islands.
+The Lathrop Irrigation District (LID) is an irrigation district formed pursuant to Division II (Commencing at Section 20500) of the California Water Code supplying electrical service to residents of a 5000-acre development in the Lathrop area known as River Islands.
 Currently, the infrastructure is built out to only a portion of the service territory.
 The surrounding terrain is, for the most part, void of extensive forest or vegetation and consists of urban housing, low grasses and a few shrubs.

 Within the LID service area, LID has approximately 1.1 miles of overhead transmission and approximately 1200 feet of overhead distribution lines, all of which are subject to the District's vegetation management program.
 The remaining infrastructure, with the exception of the substation and switch-yard are all underground.
-It is the belief of LID that the system as designed, poses minimal threat of fire to the nearby area.
+It is the belief of LID that the system as designed, poses minimal threat of utility-ignited fire to the nearby area.
 Conversely, because the majority of the system is underground, the LID system is also not threatened by the prospect of a local wildfire.
+No portion of LID's service territory is located in or near the High Fire Threat District as designated in the California Public Utilities Commission's (CPUC's) Fire Threat Map.

 In addition to routine vegetation maintenance, construction of a fire department has been completed which will service the River Islands area as part of the Lathrop-Manteca Fire protection service area.
 This station is centrally located to respond to any outside threat of vegetation fire to the River Islands community or Lathrop Irrigation District facilities.
-The station is within 1/4 mile of the District's substation.
+The station is within 1⁄2 mile of the District's substation.
 The fire department routinely drives near the substation and would have first-hand information of any new potential hazards.